Financial Conflict of Interest

 Sub-recipients of Public Health Services (PHS) funded research: (42 CFR 50.604 (c) NIH grants policy statement 15.2.1)

-Per the GSURSF sub-award agreement, all proposed sub-recipients under a PHS funded activity shall have a financial conflict of interest policy that conforms to the requirements of the FCOI Regulations and make a certification to the University at the time of award that its financial conflicts of interest policy complies with the FCOI Regulations.
+Per the GSRSF sub-award agreement, all proposed sub-recipients under a PHS funded activity shall have a financial conflict of interest policy that conforms to the requirements of the FCOI Regulations and make a certification to the University at the time of award that its financial conflicts of interest policy complies with the FCOI Regulations.

 - Sub-recipients who do not have a compliant financial conflict of interest policy will be deemed ineligible sub-recipients, or